fetchai/uAgents/integrations/movierating/README.md

 # uAgent Movie Database Integration

-This repository contains example of movie database integration using three entities: agent1, agent2, and user
+This repository contains example of movie database integration using 2 entities: agent and user

 1. user: Takes movie title searched by the user in DeltaV.